 A Sexual assault victim/survivor has the option to have a Sexual Assault Forensic Exam (SAFE) (with or without filing a police report).
 This is referred to as a Non Investigative Report (NIR).
 On Campus Student Health and Counseling Services (SHCS) does not conduct SAFE exams, but can assist you in a referral.
-SCHS provides FREE STI testing and Emergency Contraceptive Pills for survivors of sexual assault.
+SHCS provides FREE STI testing and Emergency Contraceptive Pills for survivors of sexual assault.

 SHCS provides the following services: